home bias investing

 The biggest disadvantage of home bias is that it results in poor diversification.
 By overweighing Swiss stocks in your portfolio, or even invest exclusively in Swiss securities, you are figuratively putting all of your eggs in one basket.
 Always bear in mind that you can never predict future returns in advance – even if you know the company well.

 A look at the makeup of the best-known Swiss stock indexes reveals just how few baskets your eggs would go into.
-As per November 2024, nearly 50 percent of the Swiss Market Index (SMI) is made up of just three companies: Nestlé, Novartis, and Roche.
-Even in the numerically more diversified Swiss Performance Index (SPI), those three stocks make up around 40 percent of the index.
+As per October 2025, over 45 percent of the Swiss Market Index (SMI) is made up of just three companies: Nestlé, Novartis, and Roche.
+Even in the numerically more diversified Swiss Performance Index (SPI), those three stocks make up more than 35 percent of the index.

 If your investment portfolio is comprised primarily of exchange-traded funds (ETFs) that replicate the SMI or the SPI, then a large portion of your assets are invested in just three companies.
 However, it is necessary to note that many Swiss companies are globally active and form part of international value chains.

 The Japanese stock market offers interesting insights into the risks of home bias.
-Japan’s main stock index, the Nikkei 225, currently sits close to its 1989 level.
+Japan’s main stock index, the Nikkei 225, in 2024 was close to its 1989 level.
 The index fell sharply in the early 1990s, and has taken more than 30 years to recover.
 That example shows you just how important it is to spread your investment across more than one country.

 How big should my Swiss component be?